Rebel Alliance

-The Rebel Alliance (known formally in-universe as the Alliance to Restore the Republic), also known simply as the Rebellion, is an organization that features in the fictional world of the Star Wars franchise.
-The Alliance is portrayed as a stateless coalition of rebel dissidents and defectors who oppose the Galactic Empire and its authoritarian rule.
-Its stated goal is to restore the governance of the previous Galactic Republic, which had been dissolved after its leader Palpatine seized absolute power and declared himself emperor.
-It is the main protagonistic faction of the original Star Wars trilogy.
+The Rebel Alliance (known formally in-universe as the Alliance to Restore the Republic), also known simply as the Rebellion, is a fictional organization in the Star Wars franchise.
+Created by George Lucas, the Alliance is depicted as a stateless coalition of rebel dissidents and defectors who oppose the Galactic Empire and its authoritarian rule.
+Its stated goal is to restore the previous Galactic Republic, which had been dissolved after its leader Palpatine seized absolute power and declared himself emperor.
+It is the main protagonistic faction of the original Star Wars trilogy and was inspired by anti-authoritarian and anti-imperialist movements, with Lucas citing the Viet Cong as a direct influence.

 In the Star Wars universe, the rebel insurgency conducts covert operations on Imperial garrison worlds, utilizing a stateless strategy in conjunction with wolfpack-guerrilla warfare against the Imperial fleet throughout the galaxy.
-Capital ships are portrayed as having no place in the Rebellion, as they are described as logistically expensive to build, maintain, and to keep fully crewed.
-The Rebellion is portrayed as far too limited in both manpower and resources to justify putting so much of both into a giant target.
-The Galactic Empire, on the other hand, is portrayed as capable of always fielding greater numbers and greater firepower.
-Being able to hit high-valued targets and get out is therefore depicted as being much more important to the Rebellion.
-While the Empire labels all dissenters and rebels as extremists and terrorists in Imperial propaganda, the Alliance is depicted and portrayed in various Star Wars media as a group of resilient freedom fighters, based on tolerance, self-empowerment, and hope for a better future using insurgency weapons and tactics.
+Capital ships are portrayed as having no place in the Rebellion, as they are logistically expensive to build, maintain, and crew.
+The Rebellion operates with limited manpower and resources, making hit-and-run attacks on high-value targets a priority.
+While the Empire labels all dissenters and rebels as extremists and terrorists in Imperial propaganda, the Alliance is depicted in various Star Wars media as a group of resilient freedom fighters, based on tolerance, self-empowerment, and hope for a better future, employing insurgency weapons and tactics.

-The Rebel Alliance was first featured as the main protagonistic faction in the films A New Hope (1977), The Empire Strikes Back (1980) and Return of the Jedi (1983).
-The faction's origins were alluded to in Revenge of the Sith (2005), and their early activities are featured in the Disney XD television series Rebels, the anthology film Rogue One (2016), and the Disney+ series Andor.
+The Rebel Alliance first appeared as the main protagonistic faction in the films A New Hope (1977), The Empire Strikes Back (1980) and Return of the Jedi (1983).
+The faction's origins were alluded to in Revenge of the Sith (2005), and its early activities are featured in the Disney XD television series Rebels, the anthology film Rogue One (2016), and the Disney+ series Andor.